 Q. What information should appear on a Recorded Document?

 A. The document must be typed or filled out legibly in ink.
-It should include a complete legal description of the property and the parcel number.
+It should include a complete legal description of the property and the Assessors Parcel Number.
 We recommend that you seek the advice of an attorney before filing documents that affect the ownership of your property.
-You should also file a Preliminary Change in Ownership Report with the deed when it is recorded.
+A Preliminary Change in Ownership Report should be filed with the deed when it is recorded.

-Q. Where do I obtain Deeds and other Legal Documents?
+Q. Where do I obtain blank deeds and other legal documents?

-A. Many legal documents such as deeds and affidavits of death can be obtained at any office supply store.
+A. Many legal documents such as deeds and affidavits of death can be obtained at office supply stores.
 The Preliminary Change in Ownership Report is also available on our website.
 Get the form here.

 By State law, Fresno County Assessor/Recorder/County Clerk staff is not permitted to give legal advice or to assist in document preparation.